steeelydan/js2eel/README.md

 A compiler that enables you to write REAPER JSFX in JavaScript.

 This is a very early version.
-The code is raw, and there might be bugs.
+The code is rough, and there might be bugs.
 And, as usual when writing audio effects: 📢 Turn your volume down, as loud noises might emerge from your code and harm your ears and equipment.

 ## Table of Contents